 “Do you live here?”
 I ask the father.

 “You know it was Philip Larkin’s house?”

-He stands under the plaque, telling quite clearly that Larkin lived there, 1956-1974.
+He stands under the plaque, telling quite clearly that Larkin lived here, 1956-1974.

-“Do you think I could come in and have a look at his old rooms?”
+“Do you think I could come in and have a look?”
 I ask, fully expecting a no.

 And immediately, rather than words, comes the thought of high windows:

 The sun-comprehending glass,

 And beyond it, the deep blue air, that shows

 Giristroula and I cycle up the Beverley Road, flanked by the large fronted houses.
 Life in each house’s window passing like a flipbook, or one of those flickering kinetoscopes: someone watching tv, someone opening a door with a cup of tea in their hand, a child bouncing up and down on a sofa.
 A fallen kid’s woollen glove has been picked up off the pavement and placed over a railing’s prong, so it looks like it’s giving us a pink-mitten wave as we pass.